 - 1. The navigational channels leading to the port terminals on both ends of the Panama Canal. - 2.
 The ports and their basins. - 3.
 The sea navigational channels leading to the locks of Cocoli, Miraflores, Agua Clara and Gatun. - 4.
 Outside of the navigational channels of the Canal, and in its Anchorages. - c.
 Vessel Categories: Exemption from compulsory pilotage may be requested for commercial vessels within the following categories, provided such vessels comply with requirements specified in the ACP Regulation on Navigation in Panama Canal Waters and the current version of the NT Notice to Shipping No.01 (Vessel Requirements), and they are not engaged in the transportation of fuels as cargo, and not engaged in towing operations. - 1.
-Self-propelled vessels up to 38.1 meters (125 feet) of overall length, or - 2.
+Self-propelled vessels up to 69 meters (225 feet) of overall length and small craft up to 38.1 meters (125 feet) of overall length, or - 2.
 Self-propelled vessels not more than 1,000 ITC gross tons, other than (3). - 3.
 Self-propelled passenger vessels not more than 500 ITC gross tons. - 4.
 Towboats without tows.